Jaffindurai29/React-App-Capstone/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-Replace placeholders like `your-repo-name`, `your-username`, and others with your actual project details.
+Replace placeholders like `React-App-Capstone`, `Jaffindurai29`, and others with your actual project details.
 This `README.md` should provide clear instructions for anyone looking to set up, run, or contribute to your React app.